 Macros & Calorie Counting

 Follow #ketodiet on Instagram and you’ll see jaw-dropping before-and-after weight loss photos mingled with mouthwatering lasagna, burgers dripping with melted cheese, pizza, and more.
-But can indulgenceandweight loss/controlled, healthy eating happily coexist in the real keto world?
+But can indulgenceandweight loss happily coexist in the real keto world?
 The answer is absolutely yes!, provided you eat for your optimal macros.

 What Are Macros?

-The keto diet is based on drastically reducing your carbohydrate intake and moderately limiting protein intake so that your body burns fat for energy instead of glucose.
+The keto diet is based on eating good fats, drastically reducing your carbohydrate intake, and moderately limiting protein intake so that your body burns fat for energy instead of glucose.
 But along with eating more fat and less protein and carbs, it’s also about consuming the right amounts of each based on your goal to lose, maintain, or gain weight or use the diet for therapeutic treatment of medical conditions.
 That’s where “macros” (short for macronutrients) come in.

 Macros are your daily caloric intake for the keto diet, broken into categories of optimal fats, carbohydrates, and proteins.
 They are also your literal map for keto success.